Office of Clinical Experience Home

 Educator candidates must successfully complete all steps of the clearance process before they can work at a school or community agency.
 It is solely the responsibility of the educator candidate, including certification candidates and BES students, to correctly follow the instructions that are outlined below.

 Step 1: FCSR Background Check

 You are required to go to the Family Care Safety Registry (FCSR) website to complete your registration online.

-- You must upload your background check to the COE Portal.
+- You must upload your background check to MyCOE.

-- You must update this document YEARLY to the Portal, as background checks must be within one calendar year to be considered valid.
+- You must update this document YEARLY, as background checks must be within one calendar year to be considered valid.

-- Although you may obtain lifetime membership, you must request a new check YEARLY by calling 1-866-422-6872.
-When you receive your new background check, you must upload it to the COE Portal.
+- Although you obtain lifetime membership, you are required to request a new check YEARLY by calling 1-866-422-6872.
+When you receive your new background check, you must upload it to MyCOE.

 - By law, no outside background checks will be accepted.
 Your background check must come from the FCSR.

 - If, and only if, your background check shows a disparaging history, you will be required to meet with the Senior Director of Clinical Experiences, Stephanie Koscielski, and you will also be required to secure a Substitute Certificate from DESE at this point in the program, which will require an FBI fingerprint check.
 In this situation, you will not be permitted to enroll in further courses until the Initial Content Substitute Certification is secured via dese.mo.gov and uploaded to MyCOE.